anup-moitra/foundational-linux-training/Projects/01-linux-around-me.md

 ## 💡 What I Learned

 This project was an eye-opener!
-I was surprised to find Linux everywhere—from my phone, router, and Kindle to apps and appliances I use daily.
-Even more interesting was experimenting with my own Linux-powered setup by installing Chromium OS on old hardware.
-Doing this hands-on audit helped me appreciate the practicality and reach of Linux, connecting course theory with real things in my life.
+I was surprised to discover Linux in so many places, from my phone, router, and Kindle to the apps and appliances I use every day.
+What made it even more interesting was experimenting with my own Linux-powered setup by installing Chromium OS on old hardware.
+This hands-on audit helped me truly appreciate the practicality and reach of Linux, bridging course theory with real-life applications.

 > "It’s fascinating how so many of my devices quietly rely on Linux even when I never see it directly."